Key takeaways

 What Does a Virtual Office Include?

 A virtual office provides a real street address in a commercial building.
-Your mail is directly received by the staff at that location, who then scans and emails it to you as a PDF.
+Most providers receive mail on-site, then scan the exterior of each item and notify you by email, with full-content scans available on request.
 Physical mail can be forwarded to any address you choose.
-Most providers also include a dedicated business phone number with live receptionist service and access to meeting rooms or day offices on an hourly or daily basis.
+Many providers offer add-ons such as a dedicated business phone number, live receptionist service, and access to meeting rooms or day offices on an hourly or daily basis.

 The key difference is that a virtual office address looks and functions like a real office.
-It appears as a street address on Google Maps, on your business cards, and in government filings.
-Clients, banks, and agencies see a professional commercial address, not a P.O. box number that signals a one-person operation.
+It functions as a real street address — usable on business cards and in government filings, and (depending on the location) listed in mapping services.
+Clients, banks, and agencies see a professional commercial address, not a PO Box number, which some clients and banks read as a signal that the business has no fixed location.

 Ready to get a professional business address?